 The best underlayment for vinyl sheet flooring is typically plywood, although particle board can also be used.
-Since sheet vinyl thickness is around 1/16 inch, it needs a thick underlayment that will help elevate it to match other types of flooring in the house.
-It also needs to be installed on a flat and smoother surface, which makes plywood or particle board the best underlayment for vinyl sheet flooring.
+Since sheet vinyl thickness is around 1/16 inch, it needs to be installed on a flat and smooth surface, which makes plywood or particle board the best underlayment for vinyl sheet flooring.
 Using 4 x 8-foot sheets of plywood or particle board can provide the ideal level surface for proper installation of vinyl flooring.

 Final Considerations for Flooring Underlayment

 You may also wonder if a moisture barrier is necessary for laminate flooring.
-The answer to that question depends on the type of subfloor.
+The answer to that question is generally yes.
 If you are installing your new floor on concrete, which is a porous surface, then a moisture barrier is necessary to prevent moisture from damaging your floors.
 If your laminate flooring comes with attached foam underlayment, or if you bought standard foam underlayment, you can use a vapor block film to prevent moisture and protect your flooring investment.